Inzhenerka/docs.getdbt.tech/website/docs/reference/project-configs/require-dbt-version.md

 - It signals [compatibility with <Constant name="fusion_engine"/>](#fusion-compatibility) (`2.0.0` and higher).
 - It might also help your whole team remain synchronized on the same version of dbt for local development, to avoid compatibility issues from changed behavior.

-You must pin to a major release.
+You should pin to a major release.
 See [pin to a range](#pin-to-a-range) for more details.
 If this configuration isn't specified, no version check will occur.

 :::info <Constant name="cloud" /> release tracks